 Rolf Dahlgren’s Prize in Botany is awarded every third year to an active researcher of any nationality for outstanding contributions to our understanding of the systematics and evolution of flowering plants (angiosperms).
 The prize was awared for the first time in 1990, and in 2020 the prize was worth 200,000 kr.

 The Sven Berggren Prize, which is associated with the Sven Berggren Lecture delivered at the Society’s October meeting, is awarded to an eminent person who has distinguished themselves in the service of science or society, in areas that lie within the Society’s sphere of interest.
 This is a yearly prize that was first awarded in 1961.

 Eva and Lars Gårdings Prize is intended for the promotion of research and for rewarding scientific excellence in the fields of Mathematics and Linguistics.
 It is awarded for Mathematics during odd years and for Linguistics during even years.
-The prize was first awarded in 2003, and in 2014 the prize was worth 220,000 kr.
+The prize was first awarded in 2003.
+In 2020 the prize was worth 240,000 kr.